 General guidelines in minimizing risks

 Even if not navigating the Internet, if your computer has an active Internet connection it is potentially vulnerable.
-The following are general factors in minimizing the risks:
+The following are general minimizing risks guidelines:

 One defining factor for the protection capability of an anti-virus program is its continuously updated signature database.
 As new threats emerge, the program recognizes them and can protect against them.
 In order to do so, always keep the Automatic Updates of your anti-virus software turned on.
 AV-Comparatives comprehensive tests provide statistics and reports that help in choosing the anti-virus program to suit your needs.